polyledger/connect/README.md

 > Automated cryptocurrency portfolio platform

 This Django project serves multiple purposes.
 First, the account application allows clients to invest and view their account balance.
 Second, the custodian application processes pricing data and executes trades.
+Lastly, the admin app serves as an internal management tool.

 ## Table of Contents